 This course presents an overview of the Canadian investment environment.
 A framework is developed for assessing the merits of various securities that trade in the money and capital markets.
-Topics covered in this course include sources of financial information, Canadian market indicators, risk and return and market efficiency, the analysis of fixed income and equity securities, derivatives and margin trading on securities.
-A brief introduction to portfolio management is given.

-467.1(.2) Portfolio Management

-Prerequisite: FIN 466.1(.2).
+Topics covered in this course include sources of financial information, Canadian market indicators, risk and return and market efficiency, the analysis of fixed income and equenciations, derivatives and margin trading on securities.
+A brief introduce to portfolio management is given.
+467.1(.2) Portfolio Management Prerequisite: FIN 466.1(.2).

-A comprehensive analysis of the decision-making process of portfolio management.
-Major subject areas include the different types of funds, their objectives and performance evaluation; an analysis of the aggregate stock market, industry, and company; bond portfolio analysis and interest rate risk management.
+A comprehensive analysis of the decision-making process of portice management.
+Major subject areas include the different types of fund objectives and performance evaluation; an analysis of the aggregate market, industry, and company; bond portfolio analysis and interestrisk management.

 468.1(.2) Financial Innovations

 Prerequisite: FIN 466.1(.2).

-This course provides a comprehensive analysis of the types of financial innovations taking place in the marketplace, focusing on derivative securities such as the futures, options, and swap markets.
-Topics covered include stock and index option strategies, currency options, and interest rate options; commodity futures; currency, interest rate, and commodity swaps.
+This course provides a comprehensive analysis of the types of final innovations taking place in the marketplace, focusing on derivative securities such as the futures, options, and swap markets.
+Topics colinclude stock and index option strategies, currency options, and interate options; commodity futures; currency, interest rate, and commonswaps.
 Applications to hedging strategies will be emphasized.

 469.1(.2) Risk Management

 Prerequisite: FIN 466.1(.2).

-This course provides a comprehensive analysis of the many different types of risk exposure in the financial marketplace.
+This course provides a comprehensive analysis of the many differed of risk exposure in the financial marketplace.
 It deals with risk measurement and control, from both the investor's and manager's perspective.
-Topics include risk and return measurement in the money, bond, equity, mortgage, futures, options and swaps markets, and diversification within domestic and global markets; hedging diversified portfolios using futures and options instruments; management of interestrate risk using caps, floors, and collars and swaps; management of foreign exchange rate risk; management of bank duration gap; and personal risk management.
+Topics include risk and return measurement in the mont bond, equity, mortgage, futures, options and swaps markets, and diversification within domestic and global markets; hedging diversification within domestic and global markets; management of interate risk using caps, floors, and collars and swaps; management of freexchange rate risk; management of bank duration gap; and personal management.

 470.1(.2) Fixed Income Securities

 Prerequisite: FIN 466.1(.2).

 This course provides a detailed analysis of the bond market and the instruments available therein.
-Although the emphasis is on North American securities, global portfolios are also examined.
-Bond valuation and bond portfolio strategies are covered in depth.
-Treasury securities, corporate bonds, municipal bonds, mortgages, mortgage backed securities, CMO's and interest rate options are addressed.
+Although the emphasis is on North Adsecurities, global portfolios are also examined.
+Bond valuation and be portfolio strategies are covered in depth.
+Treasury securities, corporated bonds, municipal bonds, mortgages, mortgage backed securities, CM and interest rate options are addressed.

 471.1(.2) Financial Institutions

 Prerequisite: FIN 361.1(.2).

-This course will deal with the structure and function of Canadian financial institutions such as: banks, brokers and investment banks, insurance companies and mutual funds.
-The role of each type of institution in the economy will be discussed as well as regulation of the industry.
-The main emphasis of the course will be on the institutions as businesses; their profit and risk structure.
+This course will deal with the structure and function of Canadian fininstitutions such as: banks, brokers and investment banks, insurand companies and mutual funds.
+The role of each type of institution in economy will be discussed as well as regulation of the industry.
+The emphasis of the course will be on the institutions as businesses; the and risk structure.

 476.1(.2) International Financial Management

 Prerequisite: FIN 361.1(.2).

 This course is divided into three major parts.
-The first part provides a basic understanding of the forces that determine the relative values of currencies in the foreign exchange markets.
-Parts two and three focus on the firm with the financing of international operations and capital budgeting decisions.
-490.1(.2) Seminar in Finance Prerequisite: permission of Chairperson or instructor.
-This course deals with selected topics in finance.
-It is offered when in sufficient demand, and specific topics covered may vary depending on the interests of students and instructor.
-491.1(.2) Small Business Consultancy Prerequisite: permission of instructor.
+The first part provide basic understanding of the forces that determine the relative valued currencies in the foreign exchange markets.
+Parts two and three for firm with the financing of international operations and capital budgedecisions.

+Deminar in Finance

+permission of Chairperson or instructor.

+deals with selected topics in finance.
+It is offered when in smand, and specific topics covered may vary depending on the students and instructor.

+Small Business Consultancy

+permission of instructor.